WinzarH/LikertMakeR/README.md

   -  **_lfast()_** generates a vector of synthetic values with predefined first and second moments.
     It should be accurate to two decimal places.

 #### lfast() usage

-    lfast(n, mean, sd, lowerbound, upperbound, items = 1)
+    lfast(n, mean, sd, lowerbound, upperbound, items = 1, precision = 0)

 ##### lfast arguments